NaveenMurugan04/NaveenMurugan04/README.md

 - 👋 Hi, I’m Naveen
 - 👀 I’m interested in Software Development
-- 📫 How to reach me naveen@br.iq
+- 📫 How to reach me naveenkrishnacse@gmail.com

 <!---
 NaveenMurugan04/NaveenMurugan04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.